Beth Golay (left) and Suzanne Perez

 Yeah, by Sylvia Garcia Moreno is a book, like I've been wanting to read her books.
 They seem real cool.
 There's like, one about Doctor -- Island of Dr. Moreau, Mexican Gothic, Silver Nitrate --

-SUZANNE: You guys heard any of hers?
+Suzanne You guys heard any of hers?
 No, I have not.

 I've only read the one and then I've heard mixed reviews on some of her others.
 But I did like the other one.
 I thought it was fun to read.
 I read The God of Jade and Shadow.
 Is that right, anybody?